Weak-link to tunneling crossover in an atomic Josephson junction: Hydrodynamic prediction for Josephson oscillation frequency

-{\it{Hydrodynamic prediction for Josephson oscillation frequency.}---} We use hydrodynamic theory to determine the spectrum of collective modes in a box potential with a Gaussian barrier.
+We use hydrodynamic theory to determine the spectrum of collective modes in a box potential with a Gaussian barrier.
 Within the Gross-Pitaevskii equation in terms of the velocity $v(\br, t)$ and density field $n(\br, t)$, we obtain a set of coupled equations \cite{Pethick_Smith_2008}.
 For the density dynamics, adjusted to one-dimensional motion, linearlized hydrodynamic equation yields

 On the right hand side, the $\mu$-term describes sound-wave propagation, the second term comes from quantum pressure, and the third term includes the effect of barrier.
 We use the following functions as a basis on the interval $x \in [-L, L]$: